jojusimz/GEMINI/README.md

         * **<Mesh_handler>** : a wrapper class for handling a matrix of TLM nodes

-        * **data_parser()** : a function created to parse simulation data from an external file to a sim_handler class instance
+        * **sim_file_parser()** : a function created to parse simulation data from an external file to a sim_handler class instance

-            * Simulation/Model specification defined by user in a .csv file.
+            * Simulation/Model specification defined by user in a .csv file

-            * Supports an automated running of a batch of simulation.
+            * Supports an automated running of simulation batches

-            * Avoids hardcoding of simulation data.
+            * Avoids hard typing of simulation data

-        * Additon of new Geometry/Features easily achieved via class methods interface.
+        * Additon of new Geometry/Features easily achieved via class methods interface

 # Geometry/Material Features